The Lung Tracker is freely available for software implementation to visualize lung function data.

 Fill out the form on the left side of the page, providing measurements obtained from the individual.
 Refer to the list below for the mandatory input values for each test.
 The system will prompt you if any required information is missing or if errors are detected.

-Prepare your Excel or Text file (.csv, .xls, .xlsx or .txt) containing the mandatory and lung function parameters for the participants.
-Upload the file to the dedicated input field located on the left side of the calculator page.
 All the test points (outlined below) are utilized for the lung function tracker.
-Therefore, when preparing your Excel or Text file, ensure to include the mandatory variables: age, height, sex,ethnicity and at least one lung function parameters.
+Therefore, when preparing your Excel or Text file, ensure to include the mandatory variables: age(year),age(month), height, sex,ethnicity, measure spirometry type and at least one lung function parameters.
 Refer to the variables documentation below for details on optional input values.
 Ethnicity is a crucial variable for calculating reference lines, and valid values are specified below.
 Please use the column names in your Excel or text file as specified below.

 Variable | Description | Type | Range |